poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.1.7.0.md

   validate                 Check one or multiple Poseidon packages for
                            structural correctness
 ```

+For all subcommands the general argument `--logMode` defines how trident reports messages (to stderr) on the command line:

+- *NoLog*: Hides all messages.
+- *SimpleLog*: Plain and simple output to stderr.
+- *DefaultLog*: Adds severity indicators before each message. (default setting)
+- *ServerLog*: Additionally adds timestamps before each message.
+- *VerboseLog*: Shows not just messages on the log levels `Info`, `Ẁarning` and `Error` like the other modes, but also on the more verbose level `Debug`.
+Use this for debugging.

+#### Handling data with trident

 Trident allows to work directly with genotype data (see `-p` below), but its optimized for the interaction with [Poseidon packages](https://poseidon-framework.github.io/#/standard), which wrap and contextualize the data.
 Most trident subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify one or more base directories to look for packages.
 For example, if all Poseidon packages live inside a repository at `/path/to/poseidon/packages` you would simply say `trident <subcommand> -d /path/to/poseidon/dirs/` and `trident` would automatically search all subdirectories inside of the repository for valid Poseidon packages (as identified by valid `POSEIDON.yml` files).